 People who come along to our events are impressed by our friendliness, enthusiasm and informality—and that’s how we hope the club will remain.
 We try to be as well-organised, open and ‘professional’ as we can—a lot of serious work goes to making our events light-hearted!

 Our Club has grown steadily since its revival and, in 2014, membership passed the 500 mark.
 Back in the days when the the original club was formed, 500 was a signifiant number and marked the point when things had to be more formally organised.
 For example, that’s when we had to get the club magazine professionally printed.
-Nowadays, technology allows us to cope better with this number of members and to continue on a purely voluntary basis.
+Nowadays, technology allows us to cope better with a large number of members and, with membership almost at 1,000 in 2021, we still continue on a purely voluntary basis.

 Enquiries about the EACC should be sent to .